ammanvedi/seeder/README.md

 ### Status

+The development has been carried out under Chrome 31.0.1650.63 and Safari 6.1

-The code provided is to illustrate proof of concept for the prospective application.
+The code provided is to illustrate proof of concept for the prospective application i.e. AS IS